 Rates are ratios, calculated by dividing the numerator by the denominator.
 In epidemiology, a rate is the frequency with which a health event occurs in a defined population.
 The components of the rate are the raw number (numerator) and the population (denominator).
-In a fraction, the numerator is the number on top-the number which is divided.
-The denominator is the number on the bottom-the number you are dividing by.
 In the Profile, rates are presented per 1,000 or 100,000 of the population and are noted accordingly.
 Be sure to reference each data sheet for the denominator.